-- Register your team (or yourself, if you're gaming solo) using the form on the right.
+- Online registration will open in Summer 2014.
 There’s no age limit - we're helping disabled people of all ages to enjoy the benefits of gaming, so the the event is equally as inclusive.
 If you're under 16 though, we're asking that you let your parents or guardians know about your participation, and encourage them to support you.

 - Set yourself a challenging time target - Your marathon is all about setting yourself a personal or team target that's going to attract sponsorship.
 24 hours is great to aim for, but if you think, for example, you could only manage 12 hours, that's just fine.